 - We offer co-requisite courses (also referred to as Plus sections) either for our students who do not place directly into a college-level course or for those who feel like they could benefit from the extra practice in their math skills while taking a college-level course.
 National statistics show significant increases in success and retention rates for students who choose this route.
 Students enroll in the same college-level course, but meet more frequently to provide extra support, so they can actively engage in the content.
 These classes are currently offered for M 105, M 115, and M 121.

 - We offer traditional developmental-level math courses for students who seek a structured, guided class setting to learn arithmetic and beginning algebra skills.

 How is EdReady different from other online learning sites?

 EdReady is personalized, through taking an initial assessment test to see what areas you need to work on.
 The program then creates an individualized study plan targeting precisely those areas.
 The modules include topic text, videos, and plenty of opportunities for practice.

 You also receive support throughout the learning process, which includes progress checks, help with content (if needed), and technical support.

 What if I run into any problems while working on the program and what do I do when I finish it?

 Once you complete the module, please contact Lauren Fern.
-She can help arrange for you to take, or retake, the placement exam and can help with any scheduling or advising matters for your next math course.
+She can help arrange for you to take the placement exam and can help with any scheduling or advising matters for your next math course.